 Table of Contents

-Overview. e-Leadership for Projects.
-Enhancing Virtual Project Communications.
-Cultural Communication Issues and Effective e-Leadership.
-Virtual Project Leadership Competencies.
+Acknowledgments.
+About the Author.
+Introduction.
+1 Understanding Virtual.
+2 e-Leadership for Projects.
+3 Enhancing Virtual Project Communications.
+4 Cultural Communication Issues and Effective e-Leadership.
+5 Virtual Project Leadership Competencies.
+Glossary.
+Index.

 Margaret R. Lee, PhD, PMP®, has a doctorate in organization and management/project management from Capella University and is principal for LEE Consultants.
 Lee’s consulting practice assists educational facilities in strategically planning virtual project management and e-leadership development curricula and also provides basic project management training and consultation for small businesses to international corporations.